ekomsSavior/subs_attack/README.md

 by: ekomsSavior and DA3

-subs_attack is a CLI tool that runs an automated subscription sign-up attack
+subs_attack is a CLI tool that runs an automated subscription sign-up attack that is routed thru tor.

 ---